bryan3023/eat-da-burger/README.md

 ## Description

-This is a simple Express Handle bars app with a MySQL database backend.
+This is a simple Express Handlebars app with a MySQL database backend.
 It allows you to to add burgers to a list of those you'd like to eat, mark those burgers as having been eaten, and then look at list of burgers you've eaten.

 In this time of pandemic-induced stress eating, I'm here to enable!